Free Printable: Low Carb & Keto Food List

 Add the almond flour, sweetener, baking powder, egg, and vanilla (if using).
 Stir everything well until completely mixed together.

-- Microwave for about 60-75 seconds, until just firm.
-(Don’t overcook, or it will be dry.)
+Microwave for 50-75 seconds, until just firm.
+(Don't overcook, or it will be dry.)

 Oven Instructions